Argopecten/simpleweb/README.md

 # simpleweb
-Composer template for a simple drupal install profile with wysiwyg feature and selected themes
+Install profile of a simple drupal profile with wysiwyg feature and selected themes